dwesterwick/SPTQuestingBots/README.md

 You're no longer the only PMC running around placing markers and collecting quest items.
 The bots have transcended and are coming for you...

+**This mod will have a performance impact**, so unfortunately it may be difficult to use on slower computers.
+I'll work on optimizations in future releases.

 **---------- Mod Compatibility ----------**

 **REQUIRES:**